lightpoichich/baserow/docs/patterns/jobs.md

   wasn't yet returned to the `run_async_job` task.

-A cancelled job will raise a `JobCancelled` exception which will effectively stop the job and cancel db transaction rejecting any pending changes there.
+A cancelled job will raise a `JobCancelled` exception which will effectively stop the job and rolback the transaction, discarding any pending changes.
 Note that filesystem resources related to that job won't be cleaned in this workflow.
-There's a separate [cleanup](#job-cleanup) that will remove timed out/finished jobs including any outstanding files.

 Appropriate `JobType.before_delete()` should be implemented for that purpose.
+It will be executed during a separate [cleanup job](#job-cleanup) that will remove stale/finished jobs.

 If a job has been finished already, it cannot be cancelled.
 In that case a `JobNotCancellable` error will be raised by the backend.